 CPR-A is a 3-4 hour course focusing on basic life support skills for adult patients.
 CPR-A is appropriate training for fitness instructors, people who work in long term care facilities, and people who want to learn CPR skills to care for a parent or spouse.
 A complete list of course content can be found to the right.

 The CPR-A course costs $60 per participant, which includes all taxes and a full colour manual (Digital).

 Canadian Red Cross CPR-A certification is valid for 3 years.

 CPR-C is a 5-6 hour course that focuses on basic life support skills for babies, children, and adults.
 CPR-C is appropriate for people with a general interest in CPR and is often a pre-requisite for educational programs.

-3-4 hour CPR-C and CPR-HCP recertification classes are available upon request.
-You must possess a current CPR-C or CPR-HCP certificate to attend.
+3-4 hour CPR recertification classes are available upon request.
+You must possess a current CPR certificate to attend.

 Our CPR courses are currently offered on a group course basis only, and are available to groups of 8 or more throughout the Greater Vancouver area (Vancouver, Burnaby, New Westminster, Port Moody, Coquitlam, Port Coquitlam, Maple Ridge, Langley, Cloverdale, Surrey, White Rock, Delta, Richmond, North Vancouver, West Vancouver) and the Fraser Valley (Mission, Aldergrove, Abbotsford, Chilliwack).